Yet another stampede at TDP event in AP, 3 killed | Law-Order

 The incident comes just three days after the death of eight people during a similar event in Nellore in southern Andhra Pradesh.

-Health Minister V Rajani said a woman died on the spot while two others succumbed to injuries while being shifted to a hospital.
+Health Minister V Rajini said a woman died on the spot while two others succumbed to injuries while being shifted to a hospital.

 A police official said that as soon as the organisers started distributing gifts, including sarees, the crowd swelled and they pushed the barricades away leading to a stampede.
 The gift distribution began after TDP chief N Chandrababu Naidu left the venue upon addressing the public meeting at Guntur, about 33 km from here.